In this section

 The tiered funding model and Disability Inclusion Profile are being introduced through a staged roll-out over five-years from 2021 to 2025 and will eventually replace the Program for Students with Disbilities (PSD)

 The profile is a strengths-based process to help schools and families identify:

 Key people who understand the student’s education and support needs will complete the profile together.
 This includes:

 A newly created facilitator role will help schools and families work together through the new approach.

 Consult your school or the Department of Education website for more information about the roll out of the new Disability Inclusion program as your school may have already transitioned to this model.

 The Kindergarten Inclusion Support (KIS) program is designed to equip kindergartens and early childhood educators with the resources they need to provide a program that is inclusive of all children, including those with complex medical needs or disability.
 The KIS program supports early childhood educators to respond to the individual abilities, need and interests of children enrolled in their early years program.

 Extra assistance from the KIS disability and complex medical needs programs may include:

-Visit the NDIS Early Childhood Early Intervention website to find out more about this funding.
+Visit the NDIS early childhood approach website to find out more about this funding.